feqtico/FSCAN/README.md

 ------------------------------------------------------------------------

-DISCLAMIER:EVERYTHING YOU DONE WITH THIS TOOL IS AT YOUR OWN RESPONSBOLITY.
+DISCLAIMER: EVERYTHING YOU DONE WITH THIS TOOL IS AT YOUR OWN RESPONSBOLITY.
 USE AT YOUR OWN RISK.

 ------------------------------------------------------------------------